chrisbtr/CSC413_A3/README.md

 ## Hyper-parameters Tuning
-The hyper-parameters we settled on after many training runs that we ended up using for this model are:
+The hyper-parameters we settled on for training the final model described in above sections are listed below.
+These were decided upon after many training runs with this model and various other models.
 - `num_epochs=50`
   - The reason we used 50 epochs is due to the fact we found that if we went higher this model would start to over fit to the training dataset and the loss would grow quite high on the validation set.
 - `batch_size=128`